postgrespro/pg_probackup/Documentation.md

 For PostgreSQL 9.6 or higher, pg_probackup can take backups from a standby server.
 This requires the following additional setup:

-- On the standby server, set the parameter `hot_standby` to `on`.
+- On the standby server, set the parameter [hot_standby](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-HOT-STANDBY) to `on`.
-- On the master server, set the parameter `full_page_writes` to `on`.
+- On the master server, set the parameter [full_page_writes](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-FULL-PAGE-WRITES) to `on`.
 - To perform STREAM backup on standby, complete all steps in section [Setting up STREAM Backups](#setting-up-stream-backups)
 - To perform ARCHIVE backup on standby, complete all steps in section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving)

-Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK Backups backups of appropriate WAL delivery method, ARCHIVE or STREAM, from the standby server.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK backups of appropriate WAL delivery method: ARCHIVE or STREAM, from the standby server.

 >NOTE: Backup from the standby server has the following limitations:
 - If the standby is promoted to the master during backup, the backup fails.
 - All WAL records required for the backup must contain sufficient full-page writes.
-This requires you to enable full_page_writes on the master, and not to use a tool like pg_compresslog as archive_command to remove full-page writes from WAL files.
+This requires you to enable `full_page_writes` on the master, and not to use a tools like **pg_compresslog** as `archive_command` to remove full-page writes from WAL files.

 #### Setting up PTRACK Backups